Skip to main content

 Frequently Asked Questions

-League of Mermaids is a action game.
+League of Mermaids is a casual puzzle game.

 League of Mermaids is available on PC and Windows.